yihan1998/yihan1998.github.io/_projects/3_project.md

 ---
 layout: page
-title: 'Serverless with SmartNIC acceleration'
+title: "Serverless with SmartNIC acceleration"
 description: a project that redirects to another website
 img: assets/img/7.jpg
 importance: 3